:::: MENU ::::

 • "Your life has been a beautiful story, and we are privileged to have been part of it.
 Thank you for the memories."

-Additionally, these words can shape the duration of When is hospice calling in for cancer patients.
+Additionally, these words can shape the duration of when hospice is called for cancer patients.

-What are words of comfort for hospice patients?
+What are the words of comfort for hospice patients?

-• "Your life has been a source of inspiration to all who know you.
-Your strength and grace in facing this journey continue to amaze us."
+1. "Your life has been a source of inspiration to all who know you.
+Your strength and grace in facing this journey continue to amaze us.
+A gentle touch can convey warmth and presence in these trying times.

 • "May the tranquility of each passing moment envelop you, providing a sanctuary of calmness throughout this journey."